markh2024/ConcreteCalculator/README.md

 * Updates costs live when inputs change
 * Remembers user data between sessions
 * Exports to both PDF and CSV

+###  To recompile  do the  following

+* Change  to your download directory which  should be BuilderCalc in your home area
+* Open a terminal  in that folder
+* Run the following commands assuming ant installed
+* ant compile.
+Compiles the project (.class files are placed in the build/classes folder)
+* ant jar.
+Compiles the project and builds a JAR ( located in dist/ )

 ### Running the Application